CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/9-Operations-Demo.md

     > **NOTE:** There is no need to copy the generated content, as we will be using a pre-created template document in the following demo.
 However, you can showcase how to copy Copilot's response or insert it into the document if relevant to your audience.

-### Copilot Chat
+## Task 2: Copilot Chat

-Now that we’ve summarized the RFP document and created an RFP template, let’s use Copilot Chat to summarize project requirements for a new RFP.
+In this task, you'll use Copilot Chat to summarize project requirements for a new RFP.

 1. Open a browser and navigate to [M365copilot.com](https://m365copilot.com/).